thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-create.md

 3. Click the name of the custom calendar you want to view.

    Your custom calendar opens in a window displaying all columns and rows.
 You can scroll through these to verify your calendar is set up the way you want.

-   If you want to make edits to your calendar, you can download it as a .csv file by clicking **Download as CSV** in the bottom-left corner of the window.

 4. When you're done viewing your calendar, close the window by clicking **Done**.